Bermuda–United States relations

+History

-During World War II, Bermuda became a significant US military site because of its location in the Atlantic Ocean.
+During World War II, Bermuda became a significant United States Armed Forces site because of its location in the Atlantic Ocean.
 In 1941, the US signed a lend-lease agreement with the UK giving the British surplus US Navy destroyers in exchange for 99-year lease rights to establish naval and air bases in Bermuda.
 The bases consisted of 5.8 km2 of land largely reclaimed from the sea.
 The US Naval Air Station was on St. David's Island, while the US Naval Air Station Annex was at the western end of the island in the Great Sound.

 Both bases were closed in September 1995 (as were British and Canadian bases), and the lands were formally returned to the Government of Bermuda in 2002.

 The Government of Bermuda has begun to pursue some international initiatives independent of the UK in recent years.

-An estimated 8,500 US citizens live in Bermuda, many of them employed in the international business community.
-There also are many American businesses incorporated in Bermuda, although no actual figures are available.
-Despite the trend of American businesses moving to Bermuda or other offshore jurisdictions to escape US taxes, Bermuda maintains that the island is not a "tax haven" and that it taxes both local and foreign businesses equally.
+An estimated 8,500 US citizens live in Bermuda, many employed in the international business community.
+Many American businesses are also incorporated in Bermuda, although no figures are available.
+Despite the trend of American companies moving to Bermuda or other offshore jurisdictions to escape US taxes, Bermuda maintains that the island is not a "tax haven" and that it taxes both local and foreign businesses equally.

 While US visitors to Bermuda are critical to the island's tourism industry, the number of US visitors to Bermuda is declining.
 In 2006 only 76% of air arrivals originated from the US compared to 83.9% in 1990.
 The number of air and cruise passengers from the US totaled 464,000 in 2000.
-That number fell to 451,924 American passengers in 2006.
-Another 3,861 Americans sailed to the island via private yacht in 2006.
+That number fell to 451,924 American passengers in 2006, however in 2023, this figure is 625,000.

 In 2005, 74% of Bermuda's imports came from the US.
-Areas of opportunity for US investment are principally in the re-insurance and financial services industries, although the former US base lands also may present long-term investment opportunities.
+Areas of opportunity for US investors are in the re-insurance and financial services industries, although the former US base lands may also present long-term investment opportunities.
+In 2023, that number has increased to 80%.